Whispering White Horse Stables -

 TF-EAP gives the client the direct opportunity to work through unhelpful or harmful self-perpetuating patterns, projections and re-enactments, and to understand the different “parts” of the self that need healing and a corrective experience with an equine partner.
 Horses provide immediate feedback which gives the client a unique opportunity to try out new ways of connecting and communicating.
 Internal Family Systems (IFS) informed Equine-Connected EMDR is currently offered on the ground.

-Whispering White Horse Stables is an equine-assisted psychotherapy facility that offers trauma focused programs to individuals, couples and families, and groups.
+Whispering White Horse Stables is an equine-assisted psychotherapy facility that offers trauma-focused programs to individuals, couples, and groups.
 EMDR and parts work is combined with Natural Lifemanship principles which results in a unique and powerful therapeutic model not offered anywhere else.
 I am an advanced certified professional and trainer for Natural Lifemanship.

 "The benefits to this work are astounding and include: self-regulation, improved connection and relationship with self and others, increased self-esteem and self-efficacy, improved mood, decreased anxiety, mindfulness, insight, and emotional, somatic and cognitive healing."

 Why Horses?
 A Personal Journey of Growth and Healing